-- installing the Agilent ChemStation software, - using the Agilent ChemStation software, - understanding the principles of how the software works, and - customizing the Agilent ChemStation. - interfacing teh Agilent ChemStation with LIMS
+- installing the Agilent ChemStation software, - using the Agilent ChemStation software, - understanding the principles of how the software works, and - customizing the Agilent ChemStation. - interfacing the Agilent ChemStation with LIMS - upgrading from previous versions of ChemStation

 Installing and Learning

 Each Agilent ChemStation software product comes with an installation manual that includes details of the key steps in PC hardware and software requirements, instrument interface installation, Agilent ChemStation installation and installation qualification.
 The installation manual is specific to the purchased configuration and includes troubleshooting, system records and system maintenance advice.